 A Short Squeeze

 A squeeze on the stock market is when the prices jump higher suddenly following an event or announcement.
 This change forces traders who had bet that the price will fall to buy it in order to avoid further losses.
 This will only add upward pressure on the stock.
 Contrarian investors try to anticipate a short squeeze and buy stocks that show strong short interest.
 This is a risky move.
-Wise investors would always have additional reasons to short trade.
+Wise investors would always have additional reasons for a short trade.

 Risks, Rules, and Restrictions